 28 November 2017

 Driving here is sometimes tricky.
-Thus you might one day see an officer from the “police traffic” a little closer that you would have liked to…This police is in charge of enforcing the laws when it comes to driving , and to managing the accidents on the roads.
-This happened to me a few days ago – al hamdu lilla’h, nothing serious), so here is how are things went.
+Thus you might one day see a “police trafic officer from a little closer that you would have liked to…This police is in charge of enforcing the laws when it comes to driving , and they help in managing accidents in Amman and its suburb.
+This happened to me a few days ago – al hamdu lilla’h, nothing serious), so here is how things went for me.

 Basically, it all depends of the seriousness of the case.
 In all case, please keep in mind that (1) the person with who you have an accident is likely to take benefit of the situation (negociation is paramont), and (2) that justice does exist – quite efficiently indeed – but you also have to understand the cultural approach to olve the case efficiently.